zowe/docs-site/docs/user-guide/certificate-configuration-scenarios.md

 # Certificate configuration scenarios

 As a system programmer, review the five scenarios for configuring Zowe for automatic certificate setup.
-Examples are provided for each scenario.
+Examples of the zowe.yaml filw are provided for each scenario.

 Zowe servers require both a keystore to store the certificates and a truststore to validate certificates.